Court directs New Delhi to implement bigger smoking warnings

-NEW DELHI An Indian court has directed the federal government to immediately implement a rule for bigger health warnings on tobacco packaging, months after the measure was put on hold pending a report from a parliamentary panel.
+NEW DELHI, July 10 An Indian court has directed the federal government to immediately implement a rule for bigger health warnings on tobacco packaging, months after the measure was put on hold pending a report from a parliamentary panel.

 India ranks 136th out of 198 countries that use health warnings to deter smokers, according to the Canadian Cancer Society.